 The Bank of Finland collects data from monetary financial institutions for the European System of Central Banks (eg for the purposes of monetary policy, financial supervision and banking supervision), to meet statistical needs of international organisations and for national purposes.
-The RATI reporting covers data required for the following statistics: ECB's and national balance sheet and interest rate statistics, statistics on securities holdings and securities issues, balance of payments and financial accounts statistics.
-Data are also collected for BIS compilation of consolidated banking statistics (KOTI reporting).
+The RATI reporting covers data required for the following statistics: ECB's and national balance sheet and interest rate statistics, statistics on securities holdings and securities issues, balance of payments and financial accounts statistics, and the Bank for International Settlements (BIS) banking statistics (KOTI reporting).
 Data collected via RATI and KOTI surveys can also be used for other statistical purposes and on an anonymised basis for research usage.
 Statistics compiled by the Bank of Finland are made public eg on the websites of the Bank of Finland and the ECB.